bogdaneremia/apimanagement/apip.md

 ### Test the API in Postman

-- Now let’s test the API – again in Postman - !!!
+- Now let’s test the API – again in Postman

 ![](images/apip/image090.png)

-- How did I know that I had to add the */createOrg* suffix?
+- How did I know that I had to add the */organization* suffix?
 Let’s look at the API definition:

 ![](images/apip/image100.png)

-Our proxy – API Request is /organization
+Our proxy – API Request is /organization**NN**

-Our backend Service is https://OIC-gse00014400.integration.ocp.oraclecloud.com:443/ic/api/integration/v1/flows/rest/CREATESERVICEORG_01/1.0
+Our backend Service is https://JAMOIC-oractdemeabdmnative.integration.ocp.oraclecloud.com:443/ic/api/integration/v1/flows/rest/CREATESERVICEORG_**NN**/1.0

 Remember the Endpoint for the OIC integration was:

 ![](images/apip/image105.png)

+When we configured the REST-Trigger of the *CreateServiceOrg* orchestration, we defined the *Endpoint's relative resource URI* as */organization*

 ### Add a Policy

-- Add the Traffic Policy by selecting *API Rate Limiting* from *Traffic Management* Policies:
+- Add the Traffic Policy by selecting *API Rate Limiting* from *Traffic Management* Policies; Click **Apply**

 ![](images/apip/image110.png)

-- Setup:
+- Setup in second page of configuration:
   - **API Rate Limit**: *4*
   - **Time Interval**: *Minute*
 - Click **Apply**: